yhoogstrate/fuma/README.md

 ## Installation ##
 ### Ubuntu ###
-You need to run the following commands to install FuMa on Ubuntu:
+We advice you to run the following commands to install FuMa on Ubuntu:

-	sudo apt-get install build-essential python-dev git python-pip git clone https://github.com/yhoogstrate/fuma.git
+	sudo apt-get install build-essential python-dev git python-pip sudo pip uninstall fuma

+	git clone https://github.com/yhoogstrate/fuma.git

 	cd fuma

 	python setup.py build
 	python setup.py test
 	sudo python setup.py install

 	fuma --version

 The FuMa package has not been tested on different platforms, but the installation procedure should be similar.